Content Protection Cost Breakdown: What Creators Actually Pay in 2026

 Creators who protect their content treat it like a business.
 Creators who don't, eventually learn why they should have.

-RemoveOnlyLeaks offers 24/7 monitoring, sub-24-hour takedown, and comprehensive content protection starting at $99/month.
-Run your free scan at removeonlyleaks.com and see exactly what's out there under your name.
+RemoveOnlyLeaks offers monitoring, evidence organization, and prepared report workflows starting at $99/month.
+Run your free scan at removeonlyleaks.com and preview likely matches under your name.

 Find out where your content appears

-Our free scan checks 75M+ sites -- including Telegram, scraper sites, forums, and search engines.
+Our free scan checks selected sources, including leak sites, forums, and search surfaces.
 No credit card required.

 Run a Free Scan